molochdao/handbook/reallyboringguild-member-policies/contributing-to-rbg/roles.md

 # Roles

 We are always looking for quality contributors that can help us improve our operations.
-We are particularly interested in hearing from individuals with the following skill sets:
+While ReallyBoringGuild runs a lean shop and members tend to wear many hats, we are particularly interested in hearing from individuals with the following skill sets:

 **Grant Strategists**